Claire-Fisher/colour-theory-ms1/README.md

   - As a user, I want to access additional media content.
   - As a user, I want to have a positive emotional experience.
   - As a user, I want to use the site as a teaching tool across multiple devices.
-  - As a colourblind user, I want to learn more about colours I see differently to others.
+  - As a colourblind user, I want to learn more about colours I see differently from others.

 - **Site Objectives**